yonkov/custom-welcome-guide/readme.txt

 = Can I disable the guides for a specific post type? = Sure, you can remove the list with the guides in the Block Editor's sidebar for a specific post type, e.g. pages.
 Just go to the plugin's settings page and remove the tick on the toggle button for the respective post type.

+= Can I show a guide that pops up in all the admin pages? = Since version 1.0.1 you can!
+In the plugin's settings page, select a featured guide and enable the option "show the featured guide in The whole WordPress Admin".

 = Can I run the guides from the frontend? =
-No, the scope of the plugin is to help your admin users or editors with the cms options and currently runs only from the WordPress block editor's screen.
+No, the scope of the plugin is to help your admin users or editors with the cms options and currently runs only from the WordPress admin.

 = Can I run the guides from the Classic Editor? =
 No, the plugin takes advantage of the pre-built Gutenberg components from the WordPress core.
 They get loaded only when the Block editor is enabled.